iagox86/dnscat2/doc/protocol.md

 Note: This isn't implemented anywhere yet, and is likely to change!

-To re-negotiate encryption, the client simply sends a `RNE` message to the server with a new public key, encrypted and signed as a normal message.
-The server will respond with a new pubkey of its own in its own `RNE` packet, exactly like the original exchange.
+To re-negotiate encryption, the client simply sends another `ENC` message (subtype `ENC_SUBTYPE_INIT`) to the server with a new public key, encrypted and signed as a normal message.
+The server will respond with a new pubkey of its own in its own `ENC` packet, exactly like the original exchange.

-Authentication is not re-done.
-The connection is assumed to still be valid.
+Authentication is not re-performed.
+The connection is assumed to still be authenticated.

-After successful re-negotiation, the client and server should both reset their nonce values back to 0.
-The next packet after the `RNE` packet should be encrypted with the new key, and the old one should be discarded (preferably zeroed out so it can't be recovered, if possible).
+After successful re-negotiation, the client and server *SHOULD* both reset their nonce values back to 0.
+The next packet after the `ENC` packet should be encrypted with the new key, and the old one should be discarded (preferably zeroed out so it can't be recovered, if possible).

 ### Algorithms